syncfusion-content/wpf-docs/wpf/Wizard/Data-binding.md

 items.Add(new Model { Title = "Lover Birds", Content = "When Carla meets Paul at an ornithology conference, tempers fly as feathers get ruffled."});

-items.Add(new Model { Title = "Science Fiction", Content = "After an inadvertant trip through a Heisenberg Uncertainty Device, James discovers the problems of being quantum."});
+items.Add(new Model { Title = "Science Fiction", Content = "After an inadvertent trip through a Heisenberg Uncertainty Device, James discovers the problems of being quantum."});

 }